masoncfrancis/CS3450-5-App/README.md

 python3 -m venv venv
 ```

-Next, you will need to switch to the virtual environment.
+Next, you will need to activate the virtual environment.
 To activate the virtual environment on a UNIX style operating system (Linux, macOS, etc.), run this command:

 ```
 source venv/bin/activate